pubnub/pubnub-api/objective-c/README.md

 ## PubNub client methods

-### Connect/disconnect to/from remote PubNub service
+### Connecting and Disconnecting from the PubNub Network

-You can use callback-less connection methods `+connect` to establish connection to remote PubNub service or method with state callback blocks `+connectWithSuccessBlock:errorBlock:`.
+You can use the callback-less connection methods `+connect` to establish a connection to the remote PubNub service, or the method with state callback blocks `+connectWithSuccessBlock:errorBlock:`.

-For example you can use provided method in the form which you like the most:
+For example, you can use the provided method in the form that best suits your needs:

     // Configure client (we will use client generated identifier)
     [PubNub setConfiguration:[PNConfiguration defaultConfiguration]];